Business Valuation Calculator

 Valuation isn't just a math formula; it's a reflection of risk.
 Buyers pay higher multiples for businesses that have lower risk profiles.
 The key ways to increase your multiple include:

 • Recurring Revenue: $1 of subscription revenue is worth far more to a buyer than $1 of one-off project revenue.
+Converting even a portion of your revenue to recurring contracts dramatically increases your multiple.

 • Owner Independence: If the business cannot run without the founder, it's virtually unsellable.
 You must build a management team so the business operates without you.